THE SET UP: An Intro to Lana Del Rey & the Article “Pop Music, Social Development, and Neurology”

 Despite the efforts of so many supporters-turned-harpoonist to snuff out the Del Rey flame that they helped to fan, Born to Die only took about 1 month to sell $1-million copies and reached #1 in 11 countries (top 5 in just as many others).
 As we in the states continued to talk shit about her poor SNL performance, Del Rey was picking up both a Brit Award (“International Breakthrough Act“) and a Q Award (“Next Big Thing“) in the UK.

 Last week, it was announced that Lana Del Rey would be doing an in-store performance at Easy Street records here in Seattle.
 I was surprised.
 Generally, when an act does an in-store, it’s because they already have a show booked in town somewhere that evening.
 She didn’t.
-In fact, the only other shows scheduled for her at all were a handful that are spread throughout Europe and Norway throughout the rest of the year.
+In fact, the only other shows scheduled for her at all were a handful that are spread across Europe and Norway throughout the rest of the year.
 There would be an autograph signing for the in-store, as well, but you’d need to purchase her album to get the wristband that would allow you to attend it.
 Eventually, I decided to go for 3 reasons.
-The first was to get some photographs -possibly to send to Spin magazine so that they could tell me that they were “great” again and then not wind up paying me and or using them.
-The second was because I had figured that there’d likely be a good story in there for an article that I could post for you goons -maybe she would have a meltdown or I could write about being a creepy man in his thirties surrounded by tweens.
-The last reason was the most important: being a hoodlum and a scavenger by nature, I had checked to see how much her autographs were going for on ebay.
+The first was to get some photographs — possibly, to send to Spin magazine so that they could tell me that they were “great” again and then not wind up paying me or using them.
+The second was because I had figured that there’d likely be a good story in there for an article that I could post for you goons — maybe she would have a meltdown, or I could write about being a creepy man in his thirties surrounded by tweens.
+The last reason was the most important, being a hoodlum and a scavenger by nature, I had checked to see how much her autographs were going for on ebay.
 The prices were ridiculous and I have a baby to provide for.
-I even bought the album -an album that I already know that I didn’t want- to make sure that I wouldn’t back out of going.
+I even bought the album — an album that I already know that I didn’t want — to make sure that I wouldn’t back out of going.